Overview of GED Tests and Programs in Tennessee

 - Mathematical reasoning

 To earn a High School Equivalency Diploma, GED candidates must score a total of at least 600 across all four parts of the test, with no one test score below 150.
-Test takers in Tennessee can retake the exam at their convenience, since waiting periods for retesting are no longer instituted.
+Test takers in Tennessee can retake the exam at their convenience, although there is a waiting period of 60 days after a subject test is taken three times.
+There is no limit to the number of times a test can be retaken within a year.

 In conjunction with the Tennessee Department of Labor and Workforce Development's Division of Adult Education, adult education offices in many Tennessee counties offer free GED preparation programs.
 Students can contact them at: